 Virginia Republicans Plan Hearings For Lt.
-Gov Fairfax's Sexual Assault Accusers
+Gov. Fairfax's Sexual Assault Accusers

 A Republican lawmaker said he plans to invite two women who have accused Virginia Lt.
 Gov. Justin Fairfax of sexual assault to share their stories before a General Assembly panel.

 Del.
-Rob Bell made the announcement made from the floor of the House of Delegates Friday.
+Rob Bell made the announcement from the floor of the House of Delegates Friday.
 The hearing will take place in the House Courts of Justice Committee, which Bell chairs.
 A date was not set.

 Fairfax, a Democrat and only the second African-American to be elected to the lieutenant governor post, has vehemently denied the allegations brought forth by Meredith Watson and Vanessa Tyson.